The Linq: Popular culture

 The Imperial Palace appears in the 1984 film Love Streams, and the 1986 film Stripper.

+The establishment can be seen in the background of an episode of the TV series "Matlock", entitled "The Gambler" in 1987 (SS2E12).

 For the 1988 film Midnight Run, the exterior was used as the unnamed casino for character Jimmy Serrano's base of operations.
 In the 1997 film Austin Powers: International Man of Mystery, the character Alotta Fagina stays at the Imperial Palace.
 It also appears in the 2004 video game Grand Theft Auto: San Andreas, under the name "Four Dragons" (based on the Asian-inspired Imperial Palace theme used at the time).

 The Linq resort hosted the film premiere of Sharknado 5: Global Swarming on August 6, 2017.
 The second season of Double Shot at Love was partially filmed at the resort.